• Skip to primary navigation

 Ingredients

-• ⅛ tsp ground pepper or to taste
+- ⅛ teaspoon ground pepper or to taste

 Instructions

-• Warm 1 tbsp of the butter in another medium pot over a medium-high heat until it bubbles.
+- Warm 1 tablespoon of the butter in another medium pot over a medium-high heat until it bubbles.
 Add the shrimp pieces and cook for a minute or two until cooked through.
 Remove with a slotted spoon and set aside.

-• By this point, the stock should be about ready.
-Strain the shrimp stock with a fine strainer into and add it to the onion-carrot mixture.
+- By this point, the stock should be about ready.
+Strain the shrimp stock with a fine strainer and add it to the onion-carrot mixture.
 Add the rice, thyme and season with salt and pepper.
 Cover and simmer for around 10 minutes until the rice is cooked through.

-• Blend the soup well and add the cream (see notes).
+- Blend the soup well and add the cream (see notes).
 Then, pass through a fine strainer (or cheesecloth-lined wider strainer).
-Press through the solids so that you get through a good amount of them coming through as they help thicken the soup.
+Press the solids well so that you get a good amount of them coming through as they help thicken the soup.

 Notes